lolwheel/Owie/README.md

    1. Tin 4 consecutive pins on Wemos D1 Mini marked as **TX, RX, D1, D2** as well as **5v, GND** pins.
    1. Solder a small wire **on the top of the board** connecting the pin marked as **TX** to the pin marked as **D2**
    1. Solder power pickup wires to the BMS.
 The JWFFM chip installation video demonstrates this well - [Youtube: Power pickup from BMS](https://youtu.be/kSWicH8hUFo?t=1028)
-   1. Cut the WHITE and GREEN wires from the three-wire connector around 3/4 of an inch from the connector.
+   1. Cut the **WHITE** and **GREEN** wires from the three-wire connector around 3/4 of an inch from the connector.
 Wrap the Green wire **leading to the BMS**(the 3/4 inch stub) in an isolating wire as we won't be needing it.
 Tin the other three wire endings, you'll be soldering those to the Wemos D1 Mini.
       Again, JWFFM install video has a good demonstration of this: [Youtube: Cutting GREEN and WHITE wires](https://youtu.be/kSWicH8hUFo?t=453)
 1. Connecting wires to your Wemos D1 Mini.
-I found it much easier to soldered these to the bottom of the board:
+I found it much easier to solder these to the bottom of the board:
    1. Connect the **GROUND** wire from the **BMS**, the middle wire out of the BMS 5 pin connector to **GND** on Wemos D1.
    1. Connect the **5v** wire, the other one from BMS to the **5v** on the board.
    1. Connect the **WHITE** wire **RUNNING TO THE MAIN BOARD** to the **TX** pin on the board.